rcos/rcos-handbook/docs/community/bylaws.md

 Consequences may include:

-* A verbal or Slack warning from a mentor or coordinator
+* A verbal or Mattermost warning from a mentor or coordinator
 * A written warning from a faculty advisor
 * A request to edit or delete any project material that violates the Code of Conduct
   * Project material includes, but is not limited to, status updates, blog posts, code, comments, issues, pull requests, milestones, wiki pages, static websites, graphics, social media posts, etc.